elspethcurtis/codeLouisville_finalProject/README.md

 ### buildUpHtml:
 * this function builds up HTML for a category of recipes (since my recipe categories are stored in arrays in JavaScript, building up the content up as HTML allows me to style it easily with CSS)
 ### display:
-* this function displays a category of recipes to my webpage
+* this function displays a category of recipes (built up in HTML) to my webpage
+### click handlers:
+* I selected each recipe category button and added an event listener to it so that when a user clicks the button the related recipes will display to the page.
+I added jQuery to use prepend to add a header to the recipes displayed